AkramAdil/myreads-uadcity/README.md

 # MyReads Project

 # Overview
-This MyReads app user can search, add and control books provided by API, the functionality of the app is simple, user can put books in 3 shelfs:
+This MyReads app user can search, add and control books provided by API, the functionality of the app is simple, user can put books in 3 shelves:
 - Currently Reading Shelf
 - Want To Read Shelf
 - Read Shelf